styounessi/inflation_dashboard/README.md

 # Inflation Tracking Dashboard
-A quick, low-code way to get an inflation tracking dashboard up and running in debug mode with an assortment of data and indicators in one place without too many frills or hindrances.
+A quick, low-code way to get an inflation tracking dashboard up and running in debug mode with an assortment of data and indicators in one place without any needed frills or hindrances.
 In depth explanation can be found on [Medium](https://medium.com/geekculture/building-an-inflation-tracking-dashboard-with-plotly-dash-93edf01e1fcf).

 ## Requirements
  - [Dash](https://pypi.org/project/dash/)